rust-lang/book/src/ch20-02-multithreaded.md

 The code is trying to pass `receiver` to multiple `Worker` instances.
 This won’t work, as you’ll recall from Chapter 16: the channel implementation that Rust provides is multiple *producer*, single *consumer*.
 This means we can’t just clone the consuming end of the channel to fix this code.
-Even if we could, that is not the technique we would want to use; instead, we want to distribute the jobs across threads by sharing the single `receiver` among all the workers.
+We also don't want to send a message multiple times to multiple consumers; we want one list of messages with multiple workers such that each message gets processed once.

 Additionally, taking a job off the channel queue involves mutating the `receiver`, so the threads need a safe way to share and modify `receiver`;